pguinness-solset/grunt-example/README.md

 ### 2. Install Javascript dependencies

-Bower is being used for Javascript dependency management.
+Bower is used for Javascript dependency management.
 Run the following command to install all dependencies into the `/bower_components` folder:

     bower install